Comparative Analysis of EMCEE, Gaussian Process, and Masked Autoregressive Flow in Constraining the Hubble Constant Using Cosmic Chronometers Dataset: Sensitivity Analysis

 MADE is a type of autoregressive model.
 To estimate the joint density $p(\bm{x})$, where $\bm{x}$ is a D-dimensional vector, $p(\bm{x})$ can be decomposed using the chain rule of probability:

 where $\bm{x}_{1:i-1} = ( x_1, x_2, ..., x_{i-1})^T$.
 The autoregressive density estimator models each density $p(x_i | \bm{x}_{1:i-1})$ \citep{2016arXiv160502226U}.
 By multiplying all of them according to Equation (\ref{eq:maf1}), we can derive the joint density $p(\bm{x})$.
 MADE has an advantage over straightforward recurrent autoregressive models: it can compute on parallel architectures by using binary masks to drop connections \citep{2015arXiv150203509G}.
-In this study, Equation (\ref{eq:maf1}) can be rewritten as: